openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Credential

-A set of one or more claims made by an issuer. (see https://www.w3.org/TR/vc-data-model/#terminology)
+A set of one or more claims made by an issuer. (see [@VC_DATA])

 Verifiable Credential (VC)

 A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
-The claims in a credential can be about different subjects. (see https://www.w3.org/TR/vc-data-model/#terminology)
+The claims in a credential can be about different subjects. (see [@VC_DATA])

 Presentation

-Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a specific verifier. (see https://www.w3.org/TR/vc-data-model/#terminology)
+Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a specific verifier. (see [@VC_DATA])

 Verified Presentation (VP)

 A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs). (see https://www.w3.org/TR/vc-data-model/#terminology)
+Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs). (see [@VC_DATA])

 W3C Verifiable Credential Objects